Unmet demand for specialist homelessness services

-Across Australia, there were around 95,300 unassisted requests in 2019–20.
+Across Australia, there were around 105,000 unassisted requests in 2021–22.

-Analysis of how often a person requested assistance and how many later became SHS clients can only be examined and understood where the statistical linkage key (SLK) was complete and valid (around 52% of all unassisted requests).
+Analysis of how often an unassisted person requested assistance and how many were SHS clients at some point during the 2021–22 year can only be examined and understood where the statistical linkage key (SLK) was complete and valid (around 53% of all unassisted requests).

-Of the valid data, in 2019–20 on average each unassisted person approached an agency 1.7 times (Table UNASSISTED.1).

-In 2019–20, 48% of people with a valid SLK later went on to become clients and received services during the year, higher than 2018–19 (45%).
-The future service use experience for the remaining 52% were unknown; they may have received assistance from a non-SHS service, used their own support networks or continued to experience unstable housing or homelessness.
-Alternatively, these people may go on to become clients in future years.
+Of the valid data, in 2021–22 on average each unassisted person approached an agency 1.6 times (Historical data table HIST.UNASSISTED).
+Around half (48%) of people with a valid SLK were also clients and received services at some point during the year, similar to 2020–21 (47%).
+The service use experience for the remaining 52% of people with a valid SLK were unknown.
+They may have received assistance from a non-SHS service, used their own support networks or continued to experience unstable housing or homelessness without SHS support.

 Clients receiving support from SHS agencies often need a wide range of services.
 Some needs arise more than once in a support period and this makes it difficult to assess the extent to which the need has been met from the available data.